SofiaAlmroth/SofiaAlmroth/README.md

 - French (Intermediate)

 ## Featured Projects
-- [Logistic App](https://github.com/SofiaAlmroth/logistic_app_FE): A logistics management system for tracking sales, orders, and inventory.
-Built with React and Tailwind CSS.
+- [Logistic App Frontend](https://github.com/SofiaAlmroth/logistic_app_FE) | [Logistic App Backend](https://github.com/SofiaAlmroth/logistic_app_BE): A logistics management system for tracking sales, orders, and inventory.
+Built with React, TypeScript, and Tailwind CSS on the frontend, and Node.js with Prisma and PostgreSQL on the backend.

-- [Library System](https://github.com/SofiaAlmroth/library_system_FE): A web app for managing library items, with features for borrowing and returning books.
-Built with React, Node.js, and Prisma.
+- [Library System Frontend](https://github.com/SofiaAlmroth/library_system_FE) | [Library System Backend](https://github.com/SofiaAlmroth/library_system_BE): A web app for managing library items with features for borrowing and returning books.
+Built with React, TypeScript, and Tailwind CSS on the frontend, and Node.js with PostgreSQL and Prisma on the backend.

+- [Work Wave Frontend](https://github.com/SofiaAlmroth/work_wave): A productivity tool for managing tasks and workflows, designed for team collaboration and task tracking.
+Built with React and TypeScript.

 ## Learning Roadmap
 - Deepening my knowledge of **Next.js** to build dynamic, server-rendered web applications.